POW/MIA flag: History

 The POW/MIA flag was flown over the White House for the first time in September 1982.
 On March 9, 1989, a league flag that had flown over the White House on the 1988 National POW/MIA Recognition Day was installed in the U.S. Capitol rotunda as a result of legislation passed by the 100th Congress.
 The leadership of both houses of Congress hosted the installation ceremony in a demonstration of bipartisan congressional support.
 On August 10, 1990, the 101st Congress passed U.S. Public Law 101-355, recognizing the National League of Families POW/MIA flag and designating it "as a symbol of our Nation's concern and commitment to resolving as fully as possible the fates of Americans still prisoner, missing and unaccounted for in Southeast Asia, thus ending the uncertainty for their families and the Nation."
 Beyond Southeast Asia, it has been a symbol for POW/MIAs from all U.S. wars.

 In October 2017, state government buildings in Maryland began flying the POW/MIA flag outside.
-On November 7, 2019, the National POW/MIA Flag Act was signed into law, requiring the POW/MIA flag to be flown on certain federal properties, including the U.S. Capitol Building, on all days the U.S. flag is flown.
+On November 7, 2019, the National POW/MIA Flag Act was signed into law, requiring the POW/MIA flag to be flown on certain federal properties, including the U.S. Capitol Building, White House, federal war memorials, U.S. national cemeteries, offices of U.S. defense ministers, major military installations, Department of Veterans Affairs medical centers, and Post office buildings, on all days the U.S. flag is flown.
 Previously, the flag was only flown on Armed Forces Day, Memorial Day, Flag Day, Independence Day, National POW/MIA Recognition Day, and Veterans Day.

 The flag may be seen as implying that personnel listed as MIA may in fact be held captive.
 However, the official, bipartisan, U.S. federal government position is that there is "no compelling evidence that proves that any American remains alive in captivity in Southeast Asia".
 The U.S. Defense POW/MIA Accounting Agency provides centralized management of prisoner of war and missing personnel affairs within the U.S. Department of Defense and is responsible for investigating the status of POW/MIA issues.
 As of October 2020, 1,585 Americans remained unaccounted for, of which 1,007 were classified as further pursuit, 488 as no further pursuit and 90 as deferred.